 The CEO has no employment or severance arrangement with the Company other than the change of control agreement as described above.
-If an NEO separates from Capital One, he or she is entitled to receive the amounts set forth in the Company's Executive Severance Plan, which provides for a payment of up to 30% of the NEO's current target total compensation plus partially subsidized health, dental and vision benefits through COBRA and outplacement services.
+If an NEO separates from Capital One, he or she is entitled to receive the amounts set forth in the Company's Executive Severance Plan, which provides for a payment of up to 30% of the NEO's current target total compensation plus health, dental and vision benefits through COBRA and outplacement services.
 The Committee may exercise its business judgment in approving additional amounts in light of all relevant circumstances, including the NEO's term of employment, past accomplishments, reasons for separation from the Company, potential risks and the NEO's willingness to restrict his or her future action(s), such as through an agreement not to compete or solicit the Company's customers or employees.
 Capital One has asked certain NEOs to enter into various agreements that contain restrictive covenants related to confidentiality, non-competition, non-solicitation and ownership of work product.
 For additional information, please see "Restrictive Covenants" in the "Named Executive Officer Compensation" section beginning on page 52.
 Each of the NEOs also has a change of control agreement as described above.
-Upon retiring from the Company, employees are generally entitled to receive certain retiree medical benefits.
+Upon retiring from the Company, certain employees who became retirement eligible on or before December 31, 2012 are entitled to receive certain retiree medical benefits.